octobercms/docs/3.x/cms/tailor/models.md

 ---
-subtitle: The available models in Tailor.
+subtitle: The available models provided by Tailor.
 ---
 # Models